github/renaming/README.md

 We're making changes to GitHub in a few phases, designed to cause as little disruption to existing projects as possible.

-**If you haven't renamed your default branch yet, consider waiting until we've rolled out additional functionality to help with [renaming the default branch of an existing repository](#later-this-year).
-The goal is to be able to make it as seamless as possible for maintainers and contributors.
-Thanks to everyone providing feedback.
-We're testing additional capabilities on our own repositories and will continue rolling this out to everyone in January 2021.**

 ## What's already changed

 - [We've updated GitHub.com](https://github.blog/changelog/2020-07-17-links-to-deleted-branches-now-redirect-to-the-default-branch/) to redirect links that contain the deleted branch name such as `master` to the corresponding link in the repository's new default branch.